History of Club Atlético River Plate: Back to Primera División

 Almeyda retired as player when River was relegated to become the team's coach, while Fernando Cavenaghi and Alejandro Domínguez returned to the club to play at the second division.
 In January 2012, David Trezeguet and Leonardo Ponzio arrived to the club to play the second half of Nacional.
 In June 2012, River won the title after defeating Almirante Brown by 2–0 in the last fixture and therefore returned to Primera División to play the 2012–13 season.
-Just a week later, the reserve team of River coached by Cesar Laraignee won the U-20 Copa Libertadores in Lima, Perú, after defeating Defensor Sporting of Uruguay 1–0 in the final.
+Just a week later, the reserve team of River coached by Cesar Laraignee won the U-20 Copa Libertadores in Lima, Peru, after defeating Defensor Sporting of Uruguay 1–0 in the final.

 After some conflicts with the President, manager Matías Almeyda was eventually fired by the club on 28 November 2012, only two rounds before the end of the Torneo Inicial.
 The following day it was announced that Ramón Díaz would become River's coach for third time in history.